praeclarum/sqlite-net/README.md

 * Works with your data model without forcing you to change your classes.
 (Contains a small reflection-driven ORM layer.)

-* 0 dependencies aside from a [compiled form of the sqlite2 library](http://www.sqlite.org/download.html).

 ## Installation

 Install [SQLite-net PCL](https://www.nuget.org/packages/sqlite-net-pcl) from nuget.